 - If a person is aged and/or disabled, receiving disability benefits, or is claiming to be a caretaker of a disabled person, answer (Yes) to the appropriate questions on the "Household Individuals - Questions" screen.
 The results of the entries will display on the "Disability - Summary" screen or the "Caretaker Information -Summary" screen as appropriate.

 - Identify and enter the person's income in IES and indicate how verified.

 - Document all actions taken to determine the individual's eligibility in Case Comments.
 If a temporary exemption is granted document when it will end.
 Scan and upload any verifications or applicable documents to the ECR.

-- If an individual's disability is not obvious to the HSC or the individual is not receiving a disability benefit, the HSC should request that the customer provide proof from a medical professional or service provider.
+- If a customer's disability is not obvious or they are not receiving a disability benefit, the HSC should request that verification be provided from a medical professional or service provider.

 - Verification can be obtained via written statement or by using SNAP Work Requirement Request Medical/Service Provider Unfit to Work Determination (Form 2340).
 This is an optional form.
 Verification may be accepted from a physician, physician's assistant, nurse, nurse practitioner, designated representative of the physician's office, a licensed or certified psychologist, a social worker, a counselor or staff person at a drug and alcohol program, or a social worker or staff person at a homeless or domestic violence services provider or shelter; or any other medical personnel determined appropriate.

 - Establish an exemption review date based on the information obtained and the customer's condition.
 When a person with a temporary illness exemption becomes physically and/or mentally fit, change their work exemption status to nonexempt, unless another exemption reason applies.